Scallop: Mobility and behavior

+Scallops are known to be infected by viruses, bacteria, microalgae of the heterokonts and dinoflagellates.

 Mutualism

 Some scallops, including Chlamys hastata, frequently carry epibionts such as sponges and barnacles on their shells.
 The relationship of the sponge to the scallop is characterized as a form of mutualism, because the sponge provides protection by interfering with adhesion of predatory sea-star tube feet, camouflages Chlamys hastata from predators, or forms a physical barrier around byssal openings to prevent sea stars from inserting their digestive membranes.
 Sponge encrustation protects C. hastata from barnacle larvae settlement, serving as a protection from epibionts that increase susceptibility to predators.
 Thus, barnacle larvae settlement occurs more frequently on sponge-free shells than on sponge-encrusted shells.

-In fact, barnacle encrustation negatively influences swimming in C. hastata.
+Barnacle encrustation negatively influences swimming in C. hastata.
 Those swimming with barnacle encrustation require more energy and show a detectable difference in anaerobic energy expenditure than those without encrustation.
 In the absence of barnacle encrustation, individual scallops swim significantly longer, travel further, and attain greater elevation.